LWC Development with Salesforce Extensions

-The Lightning Web Components Extension for VS Code leverages the editor’s built-in code navigation and language features so that you can efficiently build Lightning web components.
+The Lightning Web Components Extension for VS Code leverages the editor's built-in code navigation and language features so that you can efficiently create Lightning web components.

-Code snippets are available for scaffolding class and interface definitions, and a variety of statements such as loops and conditional statements, and so on.
+Code snippets are available for scaffolding class and interface definitions, and a variety of statements, such as loops.
 When you’re working in an LWC HTML file, run Insert Snippet from the Command Palette to view the available snippets.
-You can also view these code snippets as code completion suggestions by typing the component name (e.g., accordion).
+You can also view these code snippets as code completion suggestions by typing the component name (for example, accordion).

 Lightning components access Salesforce values via scoped modules.
 The Lightning Web Components Extension provides code completion for the following scoped modules: